Real Copy Trading Setup

 - Click the + button

-- Fill in the credentials section:
+- BYOK: fill in the credentials:

 - Private Key: paste your wallet’s private key.
 The field is masked.
 Accepts 64 hex chars with or without the